hachmannlab/chemlg/docs/chemlg.inputs.rst

 The config.dat file should closely follow the template file provided in the library.
 The rules for library generation are to be specified as.

 Building Blocks:
 Specify the building blocks which must be present in all the molecules in the final library.
-Expected type: tuple of building block codes
+Expected type: tuple of smiles of corresponding building blocks

 Number of Bonds:
 Enter the minimum and maximum values of the total number of bonds for all the molecules in the final library (integers).
 Expected type: tuple (min, max)